 Many Wisconsin police departments have mandatory arrest policies when someone is accused of domestic violence.
 You should use your right to stay silent and contact a criminal defense lawyer as soon as possible after your arrest.
 You will have a court appearance where bail is set and a no-contact order is issued.

 Do not incriminate yourself by speaking with police.
 Contact a defense attorney right away to help defend your freedom.
 It can be challenging to prove domestic violence cases at trial, so the prosecutor may try for a guilty plea from you right away.
-With 17 years of experience, Jeffrey Kippa has a firm knowledge of the criminal justice system and working with prosecutors.
-He can help guide you on the best strategy for your case during a free consultation.
+With over 30 years of combines experience, Jeffrey Kippa’s defense team have a firm knowledge of the criminal justice system and working with prosecutors.
+They can help guide you on the best strategy for your case during a free consultation.

 Call today or use the simple online form to set up your free consultation with J. Kippa Law, LLC.
 You can come to the local office in Appleton, Wisconsin, or consult via phone.
 Jeffrey Kippa serves clients in Green Bay and Oshkosh and throughout Wisconsin in all criminal law matters.